DKuhn29/NepsCalculator/README.md

 git clone https://github.com/DKuhn29/NepsCalculator
 cd NepsCalculator
 ```

+### 2. Install a C Compiler (if needed)

-### 2. Copile the code
+### 3. Copile the code
-To compile the program, use a C compiler like GCC.
+To compile the program, use a C compiler.
+If you don't have a C compiler installed, here are some examples based on your operating system.
+1. Windows: Download and install MinCW, which includes GCC
+2. macOs: it is typically pre-installed.

 ## Structure
 ```